 What Are The Symptoms of PCOS?

-PCOS shows up differently for everyone, which is why it’s so tricky to spot.
-Here are some of the most common signs girls and women usually notice:
+PCOS can show up differently for everyone, which makes it a bit tricky to identify.
+Here are some of the most common signs that girls and women tend to notice:

 - Irregular periods